-I just got back to Europe from my travels around South East Asia and my working holiday in Australia and found myself itching to leave yet again.
+I had just returned to Europe from my travels around South East Asia and my working holiday in Australia and found myself itching to leave yet again.

 I couldn’t help it.
 Don’t get me wrong, I love Europe and Dublin, but I just couldn’t wait to get out again and explore more of the other side of the world.
 My destination this time: New Zealand.

 request proof that I had sufficient funds to support myself – phew!

 After nearly a week and countless applications and phone calls I finally found a vineyard job in Blenheim on the South Island.
 So I hopped on an 11hr bus to Wellington, a 3.5 hour ferry to Picton and another short bus to Blenheim.
 Once I arrived at the hostel that had promised me the work it turned out that the job on the vineyard would not start for another few days.

 At this point, I was desperate for money, so I started working in the hostel for free accommodation and took on any other jobs I could get.
 I worked in a brewery for one day, with the perk of getting a free crate of beer at the end of the day—yay!
 I planted onions for two days, which was truly back-breaking work.

 The next day I found myself on a ferry back to Wellington on the North Island.
 As soon as I arrived, I started working for free accommodation at a hostel, and I spent all my free time looking for a job, any job, anywhere.

 This time all my effort paid off!
-Two weeks later I started a job in Auckland where I was providing assistance to young backpackers with the desire to both travel and work in New Zealand.
+Two weeks later, I started a job in Auckland where I was assisting young backpackers with the desire to both travel and work in New Zealand.
 I was totally in my element.
 This job enabled me to travel around New Zealand, see places and do things I could have never imagined in my wildest dreams.